 Filler migration

-Filler appears outside the intended area, such as above the lip border
+Filler appears beyond the intended treatment area, such as above the natural lip border.
+Assessment is needed before deciding whether correction is suitable.

-Do not massage the area or add more filler without professional advice.
-Extra filler can sometimes make the area look heavier or more unnatural.
+Do not massage the area firmly or arrange more filler without professional advice.
+Additional filler may make an already overfilled or uneven area appear heavier.

-Read more about filler lumps, filler swelling and filler complications.
+Read more about filler complications and when to get help.

 What causes filler migration?